José Molina (baseball): Tampa Bay Rays (2012–2014)

 On November 28, 2011, Molina signed a one-year contract with the Tampa Bay Rays.
 After posting a .223 average with eight home runs and 32 RBI, Molina's 2013 contract option for $1.8 million was picked up by the Rays.
 On December 2, 2013, after another season with Tampa Bay in which he hit .233 with two home runs and 18 RBI, Molina signed a two-year, $4.5 million contract with the Rays.

 Molina was released on November 24, 2014.

 Coaching career

 On November 6, 2015, Molina was hired as the minor league catching coordinator for the Los Angeles Angels of Anaheim to work with catchers in their farm system.
 On October 15, 2021, it was announced that Molina would not return to the Angels coaching staff in 2022.

 On March 4, 2024, Molina was hired to serve as the manager for the Algodoneros de Unión Laguna of the Mexican League.
 On July 20, 2025, Molina was fired by the Algodoneros.

+On February 19, 2026, Molina was hired to serve as a quality control coach for the Caliente de Durango of the Mexican League.

+On May 6, 2026, Molina was hired as the manager of the Saraperos de Saltillo of the Mexican League, replacing Mendy López.